 Adapted from The Best Slow Cooker Cookbook Ever by Natalie Haughton, this Chocolate Orange Pudding cake seemed like the perfect dessert.
 But since my family is not too crazy about chocolate-orange, I made the recipe with a few modifications.
-The end result was a chocolate mocha flavored pudding cake – a cakey topped pudding not unlike a giant chocolate molten lava cake, but in this case, not so rich.
+The end result was a Slow Cooker Chocolate Mocha Pudding Cake – a cakey topped pudding not unlike a giant chocolate molten lava cake, but in this case, not so rich.
 In fact, according to my cooking software “Mastercook”, one serving of this has less than 30% fat.
 If you make the serving a little smaller and add a scoop of low fat ice cream, that will bring it down even more.

 Slow Cooker Chocolate Mocha Pudding Cake